- Hong Kong Palace Museum exhibits artifacts on loan primarily from the Palace Museum in Beijing.

 The Back Story

 I was one of a select group of journalists invited to preview the Hong Kong Palace Museum before its grand opening several days before it opens to the general public on 2 July 2022.
 To clarify, that is one day after the 25th anniversary of the establishment of the Hong Kong Special Administrative Region on 1 July 1997.
+Look over my shoulder as I preview the Hong Kong Palace Museum!

 The Press Preview began with opening remarks in Cantonese or Mandarin by the museum’s key figures: Dr. Louis Ng, Museum Director; Dr Daisy Wang, Deputy Director, Curatorial and Programming; Brian Yuen, Deputy Director, Museum Operations; and Dr Jiao Tianlong, Head Curator.